The NRC is a bureaucratic paper-monster that will devour and divide India

 NRC-as-process

 The NRC is a process that requires those who self-identify as citizens of this nation-state to furnish evidence that confirms them as, indeed, Indians.
-What precise form this evidence –required to be presented in terms of the types of documents or “specified particulars” is still to be confirmed.
+What will be the precise form of this evidence, required to be presented in terms of the types of documents or “specified particulars”, is still to be confirmed.
 But if the way the exercise was conducted in Assam is anything to go by, then the documents required could be an impossible task for almost all of us.

 There have been mutterings and vague, anonymous declarations announced through official channels that this is going to be a “simple procedure”.
 For the sake of argument, let us say that the threshold of proof – by which we know we mean papers, documents, IDs and other material artifacts of the state – is somewhat less of an impossibility than it was in the case of Assam.
 In that state, a staggering 1.9 million individuals have effectively been left stateless after an NRC was conducted there because of an agreement with Assamese nationalists in 1985.